python-sdbus/python-sdbus/docs/asyncio_quick.rst

     class ExampleInterface(DbusInterfaceCommonAsync,
                            interface_name='org.example.myinterface'
                            ):
-        # Method that takes an integer and mutltiplies it by 2
+        # Method that takes an integer and multiplies it by 2
         @dbus_method_async('i', 'i')
         async def double_int(self, an_int: int) -> None:
             return an_int * 2